-- 129. Article 19 of the ICCPR provides that all persons shall have the right to freedom of expression.
+- 144. Article 19 of the ICCPR provides that all persons shall have the right to freedom of expression.
 This right includes the freedom to seek, receive and impart information and ideas of all kinds, through any media of a person's choice.
 It has been interpreted as encompassing every form of subjective ideas and opinions capable of transmission to others, and should not be construed as being confined to means of political, cultural or artistic expression.
 The means of communication listed in Article 19(2) are not exhaustive and the right to freedom of expression has been interpreted as including means of communication such as the contents of phone conversations.
-Article 19(3) provides that the right to freedom of expression may be subject to restrictions for specified purposes provided in the right, including the protection of national security or public order (ordre public, which includes prevention of disorder and crime) where such restrictions are provided by law (that is, set down in formal legislation or an equivalent unwritten norm of common law) and are necessary for attaining one of these purposes. - 130.
+Article 19(3) provides that the right to freedom of expression may be subject to restrictions for specified purposes provided in the right, including the protection of national security or public order (ordre public, which includes prevention of disorder and crime) where such restrictions are provided by law (that is, set down in formal legislation or an equivalent unwritten norm of common law) and are necessary for attaining one of these purposes. - 145.
 The requirement of necessity implies that any restriction must be proportional in severity and intensity to the purpose sought to be achieved.
 Limitations on freedom of expression on the grounds of ordre public include limitations for the purpose of preventing crime.
-In order for the proposed laws to be considered a necessary restriction on freedom of expression on the grounds of ordre public, the restriction must be clearly defined. - 131.
-The Bill engages the right to freedom of expression in Article 19 to the extent that requiring providers of telecommunications services to retain telecommunications data about the communications of its subscribers or users as part of a mandatory dataset may indirectly limit the right to freedom of expression, as some persons may be more reluctant to use telecommunications services to seek, receive and impart information if they know that data about their communications will be stored and may be subject to lawful access.
+In order for the proposed laws to be considered a necessary restriction on freedom of expression on the grounds of ordre public, the restriction must be clearly defined. - 146.
+The Bill engages the right to freedom of expression in Article 19 to the extent that requiring providers of telecommunications services to retain telecommunications data about the communications of its subscribers or users as part of a mandatory dataset may indirectly limit the right to freedom of expression, as some persons may be more reluctant to use telecommunications services to seek, receive and impart information if they know that data about their communications will be stored and may be subject to lawful access. - 147.
+The proposed data retention regime aims to prevent criminal activity by ensuring that law enforcement and intelligence agencies have access to a limited range of vital telecommunications data, central to virtually every organised crime, counter-espionage, cyber-security and counter-terrorism investigation.
+It is also used in almost every serious criminal investigation, such as murder, rape and kidnapping.
+The provisions in the Bill therefore fall within the scope of a specified purpose for which the freedom of expression may be limited.